Oneness Pentecostalism: South America

 The Oneness movement has grown throughout South America.
 The United Pentecostal Church of Colombia (the national branch of the UPCI) is the second-largest denomination in the country behind the Catholic Church and the largest Protestant denomination with over one million constituents, whereas countries such as Brazil, Argentina, and Chile have seen indigenous growth complemented by denominations from the United States.

 Asia

 The Asian Pacific region has seen substantial growth by Oneness Pentecostal organizations, especially in countries such as Indonesia and Australia.
 Particularly, in the Philippines, there are over two million adherents across more than 120 different Oneness organizations.
-In China, True Jesus Church became the largest indigenous Christian group in the country in 1949 and has a membership estimated at at least 500,000, possibly reaching up to one million.
+In China, True Jesus Church became the largest indigenous Christian group in the country in 1949 and has a membership estimated at least 500,000, possibly reaching up to one million.
 TJC has also seen extensive growth in Singapore, the Philippines, Australia, Europe, and the Americas.
 Other Oneness Pentecostal groups account for at least one million adherents in China, though estimates are difficult to determine.

-Oneness theology
+Theology

 Oneness Pentecostalism has a historical precedent in the Modalistic Monarchianism of the second and third centuries.
 The early movement affirmed two central aspects of later Oneness belief: